Theme: Critical Infrastructure Protection (CIP)

 Critical Infrastructure Protection (CIP)

-In recent years, cyberattacks on critical infrastructure have shaken governments, utilities, and enterprises worldwide.
+Cyberattacks on critical infrastructure have intensified dramatically in recent years, affecting governments, utilities, and enterprises across the globe.

-These attacks have severely impacted power grids, energy systems, manufacturing, refineries, hospitals, transportation, and water supply.
-Attackers are no longer targeting only IT networks; they are increasingly focusing on Operational Technology (OT) — the systems that control physical processes — in order to cause outages, damage, and risks to human life.
+Power grids, energy systems, manufacturing plants, refineries, hospitals, transportation networks, and water supply systems have all suffered severe disruptions.
+Attackers are no longer focusing only on IT networks — they increasingly target Operational Technology (OT) systems, aiming to trigger outages, equipment damage, financial losses, and risks to human safety.

-The goal of this Cyber Exchange event is to spotlight the assurance of Safety, Reliability, and Performance (SRP) in OT environments, highlight the latest OT-directed incidents and attack vectors, and share real-world lessons learned.
+The purpose of this Cyber Knowledge Exchange is to explore how operators can strengthen Safety, Reliability, and Performance (SRP) in OT environments.

-This unique, boutique-style event will bring together experts from government, industry, and leading OT cybersecurity solution providers.
-Together, we will address some uncomfortable but essential questions:
+This boutique-style event brings together experts from government, industry, academia, and leading OT cybersecurity solution providers to address some essential — and sometimes uncomfortable — questions:

-> Are you confident your organization truly meets the SRP goals?
+> Are you confident your organization consistently meets SRP goals?

-> Which cyber defense measures are proving most effective?
+> Which cyber defense approaches are proving most effective today?

-Join us to explore the most applicable Critical Infrastructure Protection (CIP) strategies, technologies, and collaborations needed to safeguard what matters most.
+Join us to explore critical strategies, technologies, and cross-sector collaborations needed to safeguard the systems that matter most.

 #23: Speakers